Ten Best Apple Pencil Alternatives

 Cost: 25 USD

 The MEKO is a highly affordable alternative to the Apple Pencil.
 It offers excellent utility, and is ideal for all touchscreen devices for writing or drawing.
-It’s weighted so it feels nice in the hand, and it comes with both mesh and precision tips which feature a transparent disc to view the mark being made.
-The mesh tips are meant to substitute for finger drawing.
+There are different stylus options, but Active Stylus covers it all—it feels nice in the hand, and it comes with 1.5mm ultra fine tip.
 Do not let affordability hypnotize you out of cautious choice—the stylus lacks pressure sensitivity along with other proficient features, expected of the Apple Pencil.

-Something to note is that the fiber tip will eventually wear off after extended use, but replacement tips are easy to swap in.
+Something to note is that the fiber tip will eventually wear off after extended use, but replacement tips are easy to swap in and there are three replacements right in the box.
 Overall this is a good budget option that allows you to draw and write, right out of the box.

 Compatibility: